sytone/obsidian-remote/README.md

 Use `http://localhost:8080/` to access it locally, do not expose this to the web unless you secure it and know what you are doing!!

+**Note :** This is a fork of *sytone/obsidian-remote* project and i missed some features like Nextcloud Sync or auto downloading the latest obsidian version during build.
+Feel free to use the original if you don't need such feature.

 - [Using the Container](#using-the-container)
   - [Ports](#ports)
   - [Mapped Volumes](#mapped-volumes)